 Your Camp Shoes are worn each evening and morning at your campsite.
 They get packed away in a safe spot while you travel so they remain dry.
 Camp shoes should be lightweight, sturdy running shoes, not sandals.
 Full coverage shoes are required while you’re cooking and working around the campfire to protect your feet from hot embers and boiling cooking-water.

-Rubber Boots are used on Voyageur Outward Bound School courses in the spring and fall when water temperatures are colder.
+Rubber Boots are used on Voyageur Outward Bound School courses in the fall and spring when water temperatures are colder.
 Rubber boots are used to minimize heat-loss and the possibility of trench-foot during prolonged exposure to water.
-Your rubber boots should be around 14-16 inches high, fully rubber (no laces, holes, or openings), and waterproof.
-A gusset and cinch-strap at the top rear is especially helpful on spring courses.
-They should be sized large enough so that you can fit a wool-liner on the bottom and still wear thick socks.
-They should not be steel toed or heavily insulated (lightly insulated is fine).
+Your rubber boots should be 16-18 inches high, fully rubber (no laces, holes, or openings), and waterproof.
+A gusset and cinch-strap at the top rear is especially helpful on fall and spring courses.
+They should be sized large enough so that you can still wear thick socks (at least a half size larger than normal).
+They should not be steel-toed.

 These boots can be found and purchased on the internet or often at your local hardware store, fishing gear store, outdoor store, or farming goods store.
 Other names for this type of boot include “irrigation boot” or “Wellies” (short for “Wellingtons”) and they should cost no less than $60.

 Here is a list of rubber boots that work well on Voyageur Outward Bound School cold-water courses.
-If you have questions about a boot that’s not listed here, consider the essential requirements – your boots must be fully rubber, 16-18 inches tall (the taller the better), not have laces, a steel toe or thick insulation (minimal insulation is OK).
+If you have questions about a boot that’s not listed here, consider the essential requirements – your boots must be fully rubber, 16-18 inches tall (the taller the better), not have laces or a steel toe.
 If you still have questions about a boot not listed here, send an email to your Course Advisor for their input; include a link so they can view the boot online.

 Voyageur Outward Bound courses are rugged and the way you will travel is very unique.
 Your boots will be one of the most important pieces of equipment that you bring.
 They will need to be comfortable and perform well in a variety of different environmental settings.
 Follow the guidelines below to ensure that your boots fit well and meet the course requirements.